Thorazine/location/readme.md

 ```

 > Script will work out of the box without a key, but it has limited requests.
-> Please look at Google documentation hell to see how what the rate limiting is.
+> Please look at Google documentation to see how what the rate limiting is.

 These (quick examples):